 We would be delighted to hear from you, if you think we may be able to serve you in some way.

 Matlock Bath is made up of three major communities, residents, traders and tourists.
 Holy Trinity church is the only centre for worship in Matlock Bath village.
 Over the years lots of prayer and a variety of outreach events have taken place to reach members of the Parish.
 The Church building was partly re-ordered in 2012 and has a new kitchen and toilets, and we have begun work on further re-ordering.
 Community use of the building is increasing being hired by DaleDiva and the Associated Board of the Royal School of Music.
-Holy Trinity School also come to the church building for festival concerts, School Leavers Service and as part of the RE curriculum.
+Holy Trinity School also come to the church building for Collective Worship each Monday at 9:00am, Special Services, School Leavers Service and as part of the RE curriculum.

 We are working and praying towards changes in our buildings and attitudes which will make us more user-friendly and more available to the community at large.